How to Conquer Stage Fright

 So… you’re backstage waiting to go on.
 There’s a certain feeling in the pit of your stomach and a fine sweat on your brow.
 The lights go up; you walk on stage and take a seat, place your hands on the keys… from first note to last, it’s a success!

-As musicians we all go through it.
-Some of us rely on it to tell us every thing’s alright and we may even fail without it… it's called anticipatory tension (nerves).
+As musicians, we all go through it.
+Some of us rely on it to tell us everything’s alright and we may even fail without it… it's called anticipatory tension (nerves).

 It could be that they suffer from a nervous disorder.
 But unless you have been diagnosed with a nervous disorder, it doesn’t necessarily mean that you have something so serious.